 Drineas, P.—Ph.D.
 (Yale University); design and analysis of algorithms, in particular randomized and approximation algorithms; linear algebra algorithms and their applications in data mining.

-Isler, I.V.—Ph.D.
-(University of Pennsylvania); robotics and automation.
-Sensor networks and geometric algorithms.
+Isler, I.V.—Ph.D.; (University of Pennsylvania); robotics and automation.
+Geometric algorithms sensor network and computer vision.

 Milanova, A.—Ph.D.
 (Rutgers University) software engineering, programming languages, compilers, program analysis, software testing, verification, reliable software systems.